itsLeonnnnn/MysticRealms/README.md

 The fight is started!
 ![enter image description here](https://i.imgur.com/GaCy1FZ.png)

-This interface showed that the player has survive in the fight with the Big Boss.
+This interface showed that the player has survived the fight with the Big Boss.
 ![enter image description here](https://i.imgur.com/F08vrIO.png)

-The player can return to his original world now that he has met the qualification of collecting the three items and survived in this horrible world.
+The player can return to his original world now that he has met the qualification of collecting the three items and surviving in this horrible world.
 ![enter image description here](https://i.imgur.com/rFqDpFX.png)

-The fourth story tells that the player is now back to his original world, waking up in a hospital while his mother is lying beside on his bed.
+The fourth story tells that the player is now back in his original world, waking up in a hospital while his mother is lying beside his bed.
 ![enter image description here](https://i.imgur.com/CYP2MU1.png)

-Game clear interface are shown.
+Game clear interfaces are shown.
 ![enter image description here](https://i.imgur.com/Kq9Acji.png)

+***
+**Gameplay Video**